 Yet another insightful interview!
 I’d like to thank Laird for his time, and thank you dear reader for joining me!
 If you want to pick up any of Laird Barron’s work, go through his website here: firstname.lastname@example.org.

-And if interviews are you things, please check out the rest of my Interview series!
+And if interviews are your thing, please check out the rest of my Interview series!

 The first interview with Lovecraftian extraordinaire Pete Rawlik!